-Faculty, staff, and students all write for the Law School — on our website, in The Record, in admissions emails and campaign brochures.
-This brief guide is a resource for all of us and answers the most common questions about the Law School’s name and identity, grammar and punctuation, and writing for the web.
+Faculty, staff, and students all write for the Law School—on our website, in The Record, in admissions emails and campaign brochures.
+This brief guide is a resource for all of us and answers the most common questions about the Law School’s name and identity and grammar and punctuation.

 School and Program Names

 When referring to the Law School the first time, write out the entire name of “the University of Chicago Law School” unless you are severely space-constrained.

 Do not capitalize “the” in running text, but do not correct alumni who do — he or she probably attended when this policy was different.

 - She attended the University of Chicago Law School.